simonbiswas/BRACU-CSE341-LAB/README.md

 # BRACU-CSE341-LAB
-All the codes written here in assembly language.
+All the codes are written here in assembly language.